GLOW RED for World AIDS Day

 Everyone can GlOW RED on World AIDS Day.
 You can too.

-Tag us on Twitter @HIVIreland with your pictures wearing red using the hashtag #GLOWRED4WAD.
+On December 1st, tag us on Twitter @HIVIreland with your pictures wearing red using the hashtag #GLOWRED4WAD.

 How does HIV-related stigma impact people living with and vulnerable to acquiring HIV?